top of page

 Kids, teens and young people: you can also call Kids Help Line on 1800 55 1800, Headspace on 1800 650 890, or visit ReachOut to chat to someone immediately, and get more info about mental health.
 It's free and confidential.

-Emily is also passionate about research into mental health and when not in clinical practice works at the Black Dog Institute supporting studies investigating innovative treatments for anxiety, depression and insomnia in adolescents and adults.
+I am passionate about research into mental health and evidence-based treatment, and when not in clinical practice I work at the Black Dog Institute supporting studies investigating innovative digital treatments for anxiety, depression and insomnia in adolescents and adults.

-Emily has recently published research examining the impact of the COVID-19 pandemic on the mental health of young adults across Australia.
+I have previously published research examining the impact of COVID-19 pandemic on the mental health of young adults across Australia, and the development of alcohol use disorders in young people.

 UNSW.png